MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/ProductCategory.md

 ---
-title: ProductCategory in CloudforSustainabilitySharedDataModel - Common Data Model | Microsoft Docs
+title: ProductCategory in Cloud for Sustainability Shared Data Model - Common Data Model | Microsoft Docs
 description: Represents category of a product.
 Can be associated with a parent product category.
 It is used in reports.
 author: cdm-publisher
 ms.service: common-data-model